DPWRConsulting/devcontainer-omero-ubuntu-22.04/README.md

-# Devcontainer for OMERO Development
+# Devcontainer for OMERO Server Development